BruttherJOE/CodingNotes/Kalman and bayesian filters/Kalman and bayesian filters.md

 high value = high variance
-if you are certain then set a low variance
+if you are certain of the accuracy of your instrument, then set a low variance

-Fk aka transition matrix is usually a constant